KawataniShinya/angular-chat/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.

+## Preparation

+This project use Firebase.
+You need to create "angular-chat" project, and Authentication, Realtime Database on Firebase to work.
+Further, you setup environment.ts, so the application can connect Firebase and work.

-## Development server
+## Development server (usage)

-Run `ng serve` for a dev server.
+Run `ng serve`(or `npm start`) for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.</br>

 ## Code scaffolding